plasmatech8/plasmatech8/README.md

 # Hello there 👋

-My name is Mark (plasmatech8).
+My name is Mark (plasmatech8)

-I am passionate about emerging technologies and am a believer in strong code clarity and standards.
+I am passionate about emerging technologies and I love writing clean and organised code.

 This is my [personal website](https://plasmatech.dev).